Wishlist

 Sometimes, if the weather is getting a bit wild, the road to the summit closes for safety reasons.
 The good news is, you can still get to the snow in comfort by catching the kunanyi/Mt Wellington Explorer Bus.
 The bus is snow safe and the drivers have all been specially trained.
 Book the City to Snow 2.5 hour return tour from Hobart’s waterfront up into the snow.
 There’s time at the top to play in the snow and admire the snow-covered landscape.

-kunanyi / Mt Wellington @5.seb
+Snow in Tasmania. kunanyi / Mt Wellington.
+Image Credit: @5.seb

-kunanyi / Mt Wellington @5.seb
+Snow in Tasmania. kunanyi / Mt Wellington.
+Image Credit: @5.seb

 kunanyi / Mt Wellington @oliviaclaire._